InfinityAlgo-Academy/LightHouse/docs/scoring.md

 *Note: this metric is currently in beta, which means that the underlying definition of this metric is in progress.*
 - [Consistently interactive](https://developers.google.com/web/tools/lighthouse/audits/consistently-interactive): defined as the first point at which everything is loaded such that the page will quickly respond to any user input throughout the page.
 *Note: this metric is currently in beta, which means that the underlying definition of this metric is in progress.*
 - [Perceptual Speed Index (pSI)](https://developers.google.com/web/tools/lighthouse/audits/speed-index): pSI measures how many pixels are painted at each given time interval on the viewport.
-The later the pixels that are painted, the better you score on metric since we want an experience where most of the content is shown on the screen during the first few moments of initiating the page load.
+The earlier the pixels are painted, the better you score on metric since we want an experience where most of the content is shown on the screen during the first few moments of initiating the page load.
 Loading more content earlier makes your end user feel like the website is loading quickly, which contributes to a positive user experience.
 Therefore, the lower the pSI score, the better.
 - [Estimated Input Latency](https://developers.google.com/web/tools/lighthouse/audits/estimated-input-latency): this audit measures how fast your app is in responding to user input.
 Our benchmark is that the estimated input latency should be under 50 ms (see documentation [here](https://developers.google.com/web/tools/lighthouse/audits/estimated-input-latency) as to why).

 *Some **variability** when running on real-world sites is to be expected as sites load different ads, scripts, and network conditions vary for each visit.
 Note that Lighthouse can especially experience inconsistent behaviors when it runs in the presence of anti-virus scanners, other extensions or programs that interfere with page load, and inconsistent ad behavior.
 Please try to run without anti-virus scanners or other extensions/programs to get the cleanest results, or alternatively, run Lighthouse on WebPageTest for the most consistent results [here](https://www.webpagetest.org/easy.php).*